techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 Character 5f isn't supported, which is intended to show the level 2.5 row background colour in the teletext spec.

 The G3 characters are written using the codepoints defined by Unicode for Symbols for Legacy Computing.
 You can use the Unscii font to display these correctly.
 Put Unscii in a `fonts` subdirectory relative to the page containing the teletext display div.
-Unscii is available with `npm install @techandsoftware/teletext-fonts` or downloadable from http://viznut.fi/unscii/ .
+Unscii is available with [`npm install @techandsoftware/teletext-fonts`](https://www.npmjs.com/package/@techandsoftware/teletext-fonts) or from http://viznut.fi/unscii/ .

 ### putAt()